mskspi/PathCNN/README.md

    - PathCNN.py

 2. GradCAM
-   - PathCNN_GradCAM.py: to generate a model for GradCAM (PathCNN_model.h5)
+   - PathCNN_GradCAM_modeling.py: to generate a model for GradCAM (PathCNN_model.h5)
-   - PathCNN_GradCAM_modeling.py: to generate GradCAM images and results (pathcnn_gradcam.csv)
+   - PathCNN_GradCAM.py: to generate GradCAM images and a resultant file (pathcnn_gradcam.csv)

 3. Multi-omics data
    - GBM multi-omics data including mRNA expression, CNV, and DNA methylation were downloaded from the CBioPortal database.